How to scroll images using Overscroll in Photoshop

 Where to go next...

 And there we have it!
-In the next lesson in this series, we'll learn how the amazing yet hidden Birds Eye View feature in Photoshop lets us instantly jump from one part of an image to another when we're zoomed in!
+In the next lesson in this chapter, we'll learn how the amazing yet hidden Birds Eye View feature in Photoshop lets us instantly jump from one part of an image to another when we're zoomed in!